bal200/localStoragePlus/README.md

 ```
 You then can search and replace localStorage for localStoragePlus throughout your app.

-#Not implemented#
+##Not implemented##

 There are some additional methods of accessing the original localStorage that are not
 implemented in localStoragePlus.

  - You cannot access items with the dot operator,  Eg. `localStoragePlus.user = 'bob';` will not work.
+ - You cannot access items with the Array method,  Eg. `localStoragePlus[n] = 'bob'` wont work.

 You will need to use setItem or getItem instead.
- -